Odawara District

 Mrs. Yamamura got up to leave the room.
 "Don't keep them long, girls," she said.

-"Oh, yes," said Thackeray, "it is getting late."
+“Oh, yes,” said Thackeray.
+“It is getting late.”

+They walked together to the hallway.
+The missionaries stepped into the genkan and put on their shoes.
 Thackeray straightened and handed the shoehorn to Michiko.
-"We'll, uh, see you Sunday," he said.
+“We’ll, uh, see you Sunday,” he said.

-"O-yasumi," Shinako and Michiko said together.
+“Good night,” Shinako and Michiko said together.

 Matlock opened the door.
 "G'night," he called back.